 Tuition Fee Costs

-Before you can complete and submit your registration, you must have been admitted by the school.
-Then you will be required to calculate your study fee, which is where many applicants get it wrong.
-Applicants should only select the module they are willing to do and pay the tuition fees at the University of South Africa before the module deadline.
-If not, your registration will not be processed by the school.
+Before you can complete and submit your registration, you must have been admitted by the school and accepted the offer where required.
+You will then be required to calculate your study fee.
+Applicants should only select the modules they are willing to take and pay the tuition fees at the University of South Africa before the relevant registration deadline.
+If not, your registration may not be processed by the school.

 While students are expected to calculate their fees, the school has prepared prescribed fees to help students understand how to make payments.
-Note that all payments should also be made using the Unisa official bank account using the correct reference number.
+All payments should also be made into the Unisa official bank account using the correct reference number.

 Bachelor’s Tuition Costs